kubedl-io/kubedl/README.md

 Its core functionalities include:

+- Support training and inferences workloads (Tensorflow, Pytorch.
+[Mars](https://github.com/mars-project/mars) etc.)in a single unified controller.
+Features include advanced scheduling, acceleration using cache, metadata persistentcy, file sync, enable service discovery for training in host network  etc.
 - Automatically tunes the best container-level configurations before an ML model is deployed as inference services. - [Morphling Github](https://github.com/alibaba/morphling)
 - Model lineage and versioning to track the history of a model natively in CRD: when the model is trained using which data and which image, each version of the model, which version is running etc.
 - Enables storing and versioning a model leveraging container images.
 Each model version is stored as its own image and can later be served with Serving framework.
-- Support inference frameworks and training workloads (Tensorflow, Pytorch.
-[Mars](https://github.com/mars-project/mars) etc.)in a single unified controller.

 Check the website: https://kubedl.io